facebook/rocksdb/INSTALL.md

 RocksDB's library should be able to compile without any dependency installed, although we recommend installing some compression libraries (see below).
-We do depend on newer gcc with C++11 support.
+We do depend on newer gcc/clang with C++11 support.

 There are few options when compiling RocksDB: